Capstone projects provide an unparalleled integrative, real-world, and team-driven learning experience.

 Capstone Policy

 It’s expected that students will make informed choices when ranking projects, using the resources and access provided during Capstone Advisors Office Hours and the matching process.
 By submitting their top six, they commit to joining one of those projects.
-Requests to switch projects will not be considered after matching is complete.
+Requests to switch projects will not be considered after matching is complete in early September.